 I've tried this recipe using almond flour instead of flax and I guess it's a matter of preference but I liked the taste of flaxmeal more.

 The egg whites and baking soda and cream of tartar help with the rising, while the vinegar, sesame oil and caraway seeds give it the right taste.
 Xanthan gum or chia seeds are used to avoid crumbling.
-This bread is definitely not as fluffy as my other "bread-like" recipes included in KetoDiet.
+This bread is definitely not as fluffy as most of my other "bread-like" recipes - just like you'd expect rye bread to be!
 If you prefer a lighter texture, use half of the egg yolks (or less) and substitute some of the flax with psyllium husk powder (~ 1 cup of flax with 1/4 cup of psyllium) and use hot water instead of warm to make sure it raises well.

 Ben has lost 82 pounds and improved his health in just 10 months following a very low-carb diet.
 Ben's story is inspirational and proves that you can lose weight and improve your health following a healthy diet.